 Here's an example:

 Simplify the job description and show it instead of textual details.
-For example, if you are looking for a Java Developer, show them the projects you created and the tools that you expect your candidate to know.
+For example, if you want to hire IT people, let's say, a Java Developer, show them the projects you created and the tools that you expect your candidate to know.

 Dell uses a presentational style format to create this type of recruitment video:

 Company culture videos are the most popular recruitment video format.